KittySleeper/lite-funkin-engine/README.md

 - Run `haxelib git flixel-addons https://github.com/HaxeFlixel/flixel-addons` in the terminal/command-prompt.
 2. A text rendering bug (mainly noticeable in the story menu under tracks)
 - Run `haxelib git openfl https://github.com/openfl/openfl` in the terminal/command-prompt.
-3. If you want Texture Atlas chars, You should use FLXAnimate
-  - Run `haxelib git flxanimate https://github.com/Dot-Stuff/flxanimate`

 You should have everything ready for compiling the game!
 Follow the guide below to continue!